near/nearcore/docs/practices/fast_builds.md

 from a testing branch.
 For example, on Debian it requires installing `librocksdb-dev` from the `experimental` repository:

-**Note**: Based on which distro you are using this process will look different.
+**Note:** Based on which distro you are using this process will look different.
 Please refer to the documentation of the package manager you are using.

 ```bash